fehmi/simply.js/docs/getting-started.md

 <repl-component download="true" id="10fcijpwru4j34e"></repl-component>

-## Inline Components
-You can also define and use your component while writing them inline without a need of an external file.
-<repl-component download="true" id="nvrh9n07asl89ed"></repl-component>

-This method can also be used to manipulate single-file components after they are loaded.
-Refer to [inline components](#/docs/inline-components) for more information.

 ## Preview Your App

 When you have these files you can start a server to preview your app.
 You can use any web server but here are some suggestions for you.